-- (g) A Member concerned with the independence, objectivity, or conduct, whether actual or perceived, of any member of any Tribunal appointed to hear a Complaint concerning the Member must give notice of such objection to the ICM, specifying the grounds, at least ten (10) Business Days prior to the appointed hearing.
-If the ICM considers the objection sustained the Tribunal shall be re-cast and, if necessary, a new hearing date appointed without penalty to the Member.
-If the ICM considers the objection unsustained, however, the matter shall proceed as originally advised. - (h) A Member wishing to be heard before the Tribunal dealing with a Complaint concerning the Member must, at least five (5) Business Days prior to the appointed hearing date, notify the ICM of: - (i) their wish to be heard, specifying whether by personal attendance (and, if so, by whom including the name and occupation of any agent proposed to make oral submissions on their behalf) or by written submission or both; - (ii) the content of any written submission proposed to be presented to the Tribunal, providing a copy; and - (iii) the name and occupation of any witness proposed to be called upon by the Member to give evidence on their behalf including a summary of the nature and relevance of such evidence.
+- (g) A Member wishing to be heard before the Tribunal dealing with a Complaint concerning the Member must, at least five (5) Business Days prior to the appointed hearing date, notify the ICM of: - their wish to be heard, specifying whether by personal attendance (and, if so, by whom including the name and occupation of any agent proposed to make oral submissions on their behalf) or by written submission or both; - (ii) the content of any written submission proposed to be presented to the Tribunal, providing a copy; and - (iii) the name and occupation of any witness proposed to be called upon by the Member to give evidence on their behalf including a summary of the nature and relevance of such evidence.

-Failure of a Member to strictly comply with the requirements of this By-Law 5.13(h) may render the Member liable to pay the costs of any adjournment ordered by a Tribunal for reason of late notification of required information.
+Failure of a Member to strictly comply with the requirements of this By-Law 5.14(g) may render the Member liable to pay the costs of any adjournment ordered by a Tribunal for reason of late notification of required information.